Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 3.7.
 Storage period for personal debtor data in the warning list

-In the case of customers who are in breach of contract, data is stored for a period of three or seven years after repayment or after any other debt-discharging incident.
+In the case of customers who are in breach of contract, data is stored for a period of three years after full payment of the debt and, in all other cases (partial repayment), for a period of no more than seven years after any other debt-discharging event.

-In the absence of repayment or a debt-discharging incident, data is stored for a period of 30 years.
+In the absence of repayment or a debt-discharging event, data is stored for a period of 30 years.

-4. The following provisions provide the lawful bases for such data processing:
+4. The following provisions provide the lawful basis for such data processing:

-• Article 6(b) (processing required for pre-contractual measures), and
+• Article 6(b) (processing required for pre-contractual measures);

 • Article 6(f) GDPR (processing is necessary for the purposes of the legitimate interest pursued by the controller or by a third party which is to accomplish the aforementioned processing purposes).

 III.
-Common provisions for the processing of personal data of members or prospective members and debtors
+Common provisions for the processing of personal data of creditors, members, or prospective members and debtors

 1. Transmission of personal data

-In our capacity as an association for the protection of creditors, it may become necessary to transfer personal data processed by us to third parties whose services we use and whom we provide with data.
+In our capacity as an association for the protection of creditors, it may become necessary to transfer personal data that we have processed to third parties whose services we use and whom we provide with data.
 Personal data is forwarded exclusively on the basis of the GDPR and within the EU.

 2. Data security

-We implement the technical and organisational measures required to protect the personal data we process, especially against unauthorised, illegal or accidental access by unauthorised persons, data tampering, loss or destruction.
-Our security measures are continuously improved to the state of the art.
+We implement the technical and organisational measures required to protect the personal data we process, especially against unauthorised, illegal, or accidental access by unauthorised persons, data tampering, loss, or destruction.
+Our security measures are continuously improved to comply to the state of the art.

 3. Data subject rights

 3.1.
-Right to access in accordance with Article 15 GDPR
+Right of access in accordance with Article 15 GDPR

-The fair and transparent processing of data is important to us.
-In accordance with Article 15(1) GDPR, data subjects have the right to request a confirmation on whether or not personal data about them is being processed, and they have the right to access such information.
-This access report informs data subjects about which of their data we store for the purposes of membership, insolvency representation as well as the ConCR and the warning list of the Austrian banks.
+Fair and transparent processing of data is important to us.
+In accordance with Article 15(1) GDPR, you have the right to obtain confirmation as to whether or not personal data about you is being processed, and you have the right to access such information.
+This access report informs you about the data on you that we store for the purposes of membership, insolvency representation, as well as in the ConCR and the warning list of the Austrian banks.

 3.3.
 Objection and erasure requests from data subjects

-Objections from data subjects in accordance with Article 21 GDPR will be assessed individually and dealt with in accordance with the relevant standards..
+Your objection in accordance with Article 21 GDPR will be assessed individually and dealt with in accordance with the relevant standards.

-In the event of erasure requests in accordance with Article 17 GDPR, an assessment is performed to establish whether the available data is no longer needed for the purposes it was collected for and this data is deleted where appropriate.
+Furthermore, you have the right to erasure of processed personal data concerning you on the basis of Article 17 GDPR.
+In the event of erasure requests in accordance with Article 17 GDPR, an assessment is performed in each individual case to establish whether the available data is no longer needed for the purposes it was collected for, and, where appropriate, this data is erased.

-Article 18 GDPR also provides for the right to obtain restriction of processing where one of the following applies:
+Article 18 GDPR also provides for the right to have processing restricted where one of the following applies:

-• the accuracy of the personal data is contested by the data subject, for a period enabling us to verify the accuracy of the personal data,
+• you contest the accuracy of the personal data, for a period enabling us to verify the accuracy of the personal data,

-• the processing is unlawful, and the data subject opposes the erasure of the personal data and requests the restriction of their use instead,
+• the processing is unlawful, and you oppose erasure of the personal data and request the restriction of their use instead,

-• we no longer need the personal data for processing purposes, but the data subject requires the data for the establishment, exercise or defence of legal claims, or
+• we no longer need the personal data for processing purposes, but you yourself require the data for the establishment, exercise, or defence of legal claims, or

-• the data subject has objected to processing pursuant to Article 21(1) GDPR pending the verification whether our legitimate grounds of the controller override those of the data subject.
+• you have objected to processing pursuant to Article 21(1) GDPR pending the verification whether our legitimate grounds override your grounds.

 Where processing has been restricted in accordance with the above, such personal data may only be processed – but not stored – with the data subject's consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the European Union or of a member state.